 So once again, DO NOT give the check to the body shop until the work is complete to your satisfaction.

-During all of the above, there will be a delay in paying for your vehicle.
-This means that if you wait, you may be without a vehicle for a long time.
+During the above investigation, there will be a delay in paying for your vehicle.

-If the insurance company says they are “investigating” what happened, this means they are looking for a way out of paying you.
-You need to file under your collision coverage under your own insurance.
+If the insurance company says they are “investigating liability”, this means they are looking for a way out of paying.
+You may want to file under your collision coverage under your own insurance.
 Your insurance will start the repair process, and then when the other insurance company completes their investigation, if they confirm they are going to pay, they will take over from your insurance company and pay the body shop when the repair is complete.

-If the other insurance’s investigation drags out, or if they wrongfully deny liability, then your insurance company can pay for the claim and then collect against the other insurance company to get their money back (plus your deductible).
+If the other insurance’s investigation drags out, or if they deny liability, then your insurance company can pay for the claim and then collect against the other insurance company to get their money back if facts are on your side (plus they will collect for your deductible).

 When going under the at-fault person’s liability insurance, there is no such contractual definition, so we fall back on what the law says, which is that the property cannot be repaired.